egirna/icapeg/README.md

 # icapeg
 Open Source ICAP server

-Scan any file requested over the internet using the icapeg.
-If you don't know about the ICAP protocol, here is a bit about icap:
+Scan any file requested over the internet using the ICAPeg.
+ICAPeg currently uses [virustotal](https://www.virustotal.com/gui/home/upload) following the icap protocol.
+If you don't know about the ICAP protocol, here is a bit about it:

 ## What is ICAP?